tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - where in the world would you recommend I visit before I die? why?
 - did anyone ever hurt you so much that it altered the course of your life? how did you overcome your hurt?
 - what motivates you?
+- how have you remotivated yourself when faced with bad times?
 - what are your greatest abilities or talents? describe a time when you used your talents.
 - what is the most fun and interesting thing you have done in your life that you feel I should experience?
 - how are you creative? what kind of things do you make?